tes3mp-scripts/LevelingFramework/Readme.md

 Has to be `require`d before any of the modules that use it.

+Includes an optional module `skillOver100.lua` which allows natural skill progression over 100.
+You need to require after `main.lua` (such as `require("custom.LevelingFramework.skillOver100")`).
+For it to function you should also change the `skillCap` value in LevelingFramework config.

 You can find the configuration file in `server/data/custom/__config_LevelingFramework.json` after first server launch.
+* `message`
+  * `enabled` whether LevelingFramework should display a message and play a sound like for normal level ups.
+Default `true`.
+  * `text` text of the skill increase message.
+Default `Your %s skill increased to %s`.
+  * `sound` path to the skill increase sound file.
+Default `fx/inter/levelUP.wav`.
+  * `id` id of the GUI message box.
+Default `6666`.
 * `importESPs` whether to parse ESP files on startup.
 Setting this to `true` will significantly increase your server starting times and RAM usage overall.
 It is recommended to use the `lfimportesps` command when necessary.
 Default `false`.
 * `skillCap` prevent increasing skills above this value.
 Default `100`.
 GMST values, more info here [OpenMW Research](https://wiki.openmw.org/index.php?title=Research:Stats_and_Levelling#Skill_progress)
+* `skillNames` list of skill names to display.
+Default are English version names.
 * `fMajorSkillBonus` Default `0.75`.
 * `fMinorSkillBonus` Default `1`.
 * `fMiscSkillBonus` Default `1.25`.